ThomasLengeling/RoboScope/Circuit/README.md

 - smaller in the sides.
 - Cable going add VCC 3.3 connector for sensor MUX
 - Change outputs to the top board so that only one cable has all the signal configurations for the top switches and bottom switches.
+- DIP switch incorrect size.
+- 12 pin connector longer pads
+- pads of motor control longer.
+- Better connection for the power board

 ### Power Board

 - Possible corner redesign
-- Space for the interface connecting board
+- Space for the interface connecting board.
+- Board is on top of the connectors to goes to the interacting board

 ### Box Circuit